 What are the main health benefits of Ashitaba plants?

 When you break or cut the stem of Ashitaba plant, a sticky bright yellow sap oozes out.
 This juice contains Chalcones, a class of potent flavonoid compounds.
 Chalcones are very valued by pharmaceutical manufacturers.

 This sap with Chalcones has shown a visceral fat reduction in several test groups during studies conducted by Japanese scientists.

-Other Ashitaba benefits include:
+Other Ashitaba tea and plant benefits include:

 - Lower blood pressure

 - Decrease triglyceride levels (associated with heart disease and diabetes)

 - Improve immunity through antioxidant effects